“The Complex Humanitarian Emergency in Venezuela: Desperate Need for Mental Health Support”

 Also that they remain financially disadvantaged due to lower wages, fewer savings and less secure employment than their male counterparts, and to top it off, they are also more likely to be victims of domestic violence, the prevalence of which in Venezuela continues to rise to date.

-Regarding young people, the confinement and collapse of the educational system, together with the noticeable decrease in opportunities of healthy entertainment, as well as the uncertainty about their immediate future, have negatively contributed to their mental health and influence their willingness to migrate.
+Regarding young people, the confinement and collapse of the educational system, together with the noticeable decrease in opportunities of healthy entertainment, as well as the uncertainty regarding their immediate future, have negatively contributed to their mental health and influence their willingness to migrate.

 In the midst of this already quite complex picture, the suicide statistics.